 This is very much a non-exhaustive list of some common SEO activities.
 These are not just a one-time deal either; they regularly need to be revisited and revised:

 - Your content should be written for humans, not search engines – if well written Google will get it.
-If you’re gaming the system with search engine formatted copy, Google will get that too and you’ll suffer as a result.
+If you’re trying game the system with littering your copy with specifically search-engine-formatted copy, Google will get that too and you’ll suffer as a result.

 - Understand what keyword searches you want to rank for and ensure those keywords (short and long-tail) are included relevantly in your copy and titles (in a natural manner, that is).
 Do not resort to keyword stuffing.

 - Building backlinks – these are links from other sites to your site, the more reputable the source site the better.
 This helps inform Google that your content is useful if others are referring to you.